Contact Us Today (424) 372-3112

 • Search for any outstanding state or federal warrants.

-After the booking process has been completed, then the bail process can begin.
-In most cases, a bail bondsman is used to post bail money as collateral to ensure defendant's appearance in court.
+After the booking process has been completed, the bail process can begin.
+In most cases, a bail bondsman posts bail money as collateral to ensure the defendant's appearance in court.

 10% fee of the bond amount